syseleven/grav-docs-metakube/pages/03.addons/03.metakube-monitoring/default.en.md

     }
 ```

 After a few second the new dashboard will be added to Grafana automatically.
+You can also install grafana dashboards through the grafana webinterface.
+We have now added a volume to the grafana pod.
+To store dashboard, plugins users etc.

 A good source for ready made dashboards is the [Grafana Dashboard Directory](https://grafana.com/grafana/dashboards).